RenanMsV/stalker_lootmoney/readme.md

 		lootmoney_dropchance = 100 ; the chance of the npc to drop money.
 100 = 100%
 		lootmoney_multiplier = 1 ; change if you want less or more money per corpse.
 1 = default (~ 500 RU), 2 = double, 0.5 = half.
-		lootmoney_getstalkermoney = false ; instead of a random money value, you get the ammount of money that the dead npc had. lootmoney_stash = true ; should it create random stashs? lootmoney_stashchance = 10 ; chance of spawning a random stash.
+		lootmoney_getstalkermoney = false ; instead of a random money value, you get the ammount of money that the dead npc had. lootmoney_stash = true ; should it create random stashes? lootmoney_stashchance = 10 ; chance of spawning a random stash.
 10 = 10%.
-Wont work if lootmoney_stash not enabled. lootmoney_message = true ; should it show the found money message? lootmoney_npc_collect = true ; should npcs be able to collet money from dead stalkers? you wont be able to collect from this bodies anymore. lootmoney_debug = true ; should it show you debug messages? (for dev only, it will fill your pda with debug informations) [rank_money] ; here you can setup the default ammount of money that you will get per corpse for each rank. (only if lootmoney_getstalkermoney isnt enabled ofc) novice = 25,400 ; rank = min,max. if you want more money either change these values or the lootmoney_multiplier value.
+Wont work if lootmoney_stash not enabled. lootmoney_message = true ; should it show the found money message? lootmoney_npc_collect = true ; should npcs be able to collet money from dead stalkers? you wont be able to collect from these bodies anymore. lootmoney_debug = true ; should it show you debug messages? (for dev only, it will fill your pda with debug informations) [rank_money] ; here you can setup the default ammount of money that you will get per corpse for each rank. (only if lootmoney_getstalkermoney isnt enabled ofc) novice = 25,400 ; rank = min,max. if you want more money either change these values or the lootmoney_multiplier value.